 Finally, we can compute reliabilities for split-half comparisons.
 The splitHalf function will find all split-half comparisons-dividing the test into two sub-tests, computing means, and correlating results.
 For small numbers of items, it does all possible splits.
 For more items (> 16), it will sample from the possible splits.
-Remember that this is sort of what Cronbach's α is supposed to be computing anyway.
-Let's look at split-half for the first 7 questions:
+Remember that this is sort of what Cronbach's $\alpha$ is supposed to be computing anyway.
+Let's look at split-half for the first 7 questions.
+Note that it cannot split 7 evenly, but will instead form all possible splits into two groups and calculate the correlation and range of the two halves and report them.
+When you have 17 or more items, it samples from the possible splits.

 '''

 s <- splitHalf(items3[, 1:7])

 s

 Split half reliabilities

 Call: splitHalf(r = items3[, 1:7])

-Maximum split half reliability (lambda 4) = 0.88
+Maximum split half reliability (lambda 4) = 0.89

-= 0.84

 Guttman lambda 6

+0.84

 Average split half reliability

-0.8
+0.77

 Guttman lambda 3 (alpha)

 0.79

+=

 Guttman lambda 2

 0.8

 Minimum split half reliability (beta)

 =

 0.57

+Average interitem r = 0.35 with median =

+0.33

 '''

-Average interitem r = 0.35 with median = 0.33